 - To get more into this system issue, it is recommended to check each solution and see which one can assist you.

 Warning: Formatting will erase all data on this disk is an error message you’ll receive when you try to open a USB or hard drive that has been corrupted.

 By default, Windows will prompt you to fix the issue by formatting the storage media, but this is not the only way to fix it.

-Formatting will erase all data: How to quickly fix this error
+Formatting will erase all data: How can I fix this error?

 - Right-click on the drive you want to repair and choose Properties from the drop-down menu.